 3. Inspect the Roof Surface

-Check the roof surface for combustible material and debris.
-Remove or isolate combustible materials to prevent flames from spreading to them.
-Be extra cautious when torching near pipes, HVAC infrastructure, and air vents and avoid torching near gas and electrical lines.
+Check the roof surface for combustible material and debris before you start.
+Remove or isolate anything flammable, and be extra cautious when torching near pipes, HVAC infrastructure, and air vents.
+Never torch near gas or electrical lines.

 4. Inspect Torches Before Use

-The equipment a roofing team uses should be thoroughly inspected before use.
 Never use propane equipment that leaks or isn’t in excellent condition.
-Torch units should be set to their support leg position with the torch head pointing upwards, and never place them on a roof’s edge or leave them unattended.
-Also, cease torching operations at least three hours before the end of the work day.
+Torch units should be set to their support leg position with the torch head pointing upwards.
+Never place them on a roof’s edge or leave them unattended.
+Cease torching operations at least three hours before the end of the work day.

 5. Appoint a Designated Fire Spotter

-Appoint one crew member to be responsible for watching for fires.
-They should have dry chemical fire extinguishers within 6 metres of each worker using a hot torch, ensure all roofers know where the escape route is if necessary, and inspect the roof for hot spots with an infrared thermometer once work is complete.
+One crew member should be responsible for watching for fires at all times.
+They should keep dry chemical fire extinguishers within 6 metres of each torch operator, make sure every roofer knows the escape route, and inspect the roof for hot spots with an infrared thermometer once work is complete.
+Don’t forget to check the building interior, too.
+Torching applications can smoulder and ignite long after the crew has packed up.

 How to Get Low-Cost Hot Torch Roofing Insurance